peterbourgon/peter-bourgon-org/src/blog/2015-09-24-docker-runit-and-graceful-termination.md

 > If **runsvdir** receives a TERM signal, it exits with 0 immediately.

 If we want our daemons to receive their own TERM signals, so they can do a graceful shutdown, perhaps we need to send HUP, as

 > If **runsvdir** receives a HUP signal,
 > it sends a TERM signal to each runsv(8) process
 > it is monitoring and then exits with 111.

 But sending `docker kill -s HUP` still doesn't do what we want, because when runsvdir returns with 111,
   Docker will immediately tear down the container.
 Our daemons may not have had the chance to receive their TERM signals.

 One solution employed by [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) is to wrap runit in
 [another my_init script](https://github.com/phusion/baseimage-docker/blob/14ec533a164cdb495e1c6ab10b82ebe96695a971/image/bin/my_init).
-But that's a bit heavyweight.
+But that requires python3, and it's a bit heavyweight besides.
-We can use the shell to the same effect.
+It's tempting to use a shell script to approximate the same effect, i.e.
-Modify the entrypoint script

 ```sh
 #!/bin/sh